-COC100 Computer Concepts 4.5 credit hours "O"
+COC100 Computer Concepts (4.5 cr.)
+"O"

 This course introduces the student to computer terminology and concepts.
 This course includes a history of computer, computer components, and an introduction to common operating systems.
 In addition, the course includes a hands-on introduction to the Windows operating system and word processing, spreadsheet, database and presentation graphics applications programs.
 Lab included.